What other things keep you busy?

 - exploring, observing, listening, learning, wondering, questioning, and sharing

 What’s the hardest thing about writing?

 Staying focused.
 (See above.)

 What are you working on now?

-Aside from my contract work, which tends to comprise two to three concurrent projects, I am revising my YA fantasy novel, entitled Sycamore and Barrel.
-It’s the first in a trilogy (yes, I know, another trilogy) entitled Shadows Prey.
-The second and third books are The Stone Sea and Crick Master.
-I am also working on several manuscripts for children’s picture books, including Grimly Green Grows Best, Hide and—Shhh!, Ole Doc Frankenstein, The Night Mobile, Lilian Millen: Time Invention, The Gifts, Yabii Dream Walks, Lucky Mud, The Terrible Troll, and The Piecework Button.
+Aside from my contract work, which tends to comprise two to three concurrent projects, I am working on multiple children’s picture book manuscripts and revising my YA fantasy novel, entitled Sycamore and Barrel.
+It’s the first in a trilogy entitled Shadows Prey.
+The second and third books are The Stone Sea and Crick Master; they have been outlined and written in very rough form.
+My children’s book manuscripts include The Wall and the Wild, Ahoy!
+Matey?, Just Like Yabii, Juniper Jekyll Hides, Shh!
+Hide and SNEAK, Ole Doc Haunted, Lilian Millen’s Invention Mission, The Gifts: A Story of Yuletide Treasure, Lucky Mud, Amina the Brave and the Terrible Truth, Just Lou, A Shell for Ahanu, The Bats Go Flying, and The Piecework Button.
 I have pages of other ideas that I am anxious to work on, both for adult and YA novels, early readers, and picture books.
 Poetic musings are ongoing, too.

 What’s the novel about?